jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 the network.
-The reason this technique is so common is because an attacker can abuse applications which are already installed on the victims machine and used daily.
+The reason this technique is so common is because an attacker can abuse applications which are already installed on the victim’s machine and used daily.
 READ MORE
 READ MORE
 READ MORE